 However, there are those who are not so honest and have deep seated motivations that may not even be aware of.
 For example, someone with low self-esteem but hasn't grasped the origins of that issue might project their attitudes onto other through rude comments and destructive actions.
 Others may know exactly what they want but their goals are socially unacceptable.

 Having a problem doesn't mean it is anyone else's problem and when you are the target you have a right to defend yourself, demand the behavior stop or cut ties.
 Knowing when to do this is more of the difficult part.
-A single comment can be forgiven, family should be confronted with care, and strangers should just ignored.
+A single comment can be forgiven, family should be confronted with care, and strangers should just be ignored.
 When poor behavior is persistent then a few ides are warranted.

 - Make sure you set clear boundaries between yourself and others.